FilmColors/VIAN/_docs/source/user_interface/interface_detail/player/player.rst

 Video Player
 ============

-The Player window is a staright-forward tool: It shows the current frame, which is indicated by the red line in the **Player Controls**.
+The Player window is a straight-forward tool: It shows the current frame, which is indicated by the red line in the **Player Controls**.

 .. figure:: player.png